Cassin’s Kingbird

 Cassin’s Kingbird, Tyrannus vociferans vociferans.
 Photograph taken within a residential community in Hereford, Arizona, June 2016.
 Photograph and identification courtesy of Bob Behrstock, Sierra Vista, Arizona (naturewideimages.com).

 The Cassin’s Kingbird, Tyrannus vociferans vociferans, is one of two subspecies of Cassin’s Kingbird, both of which are found in Mexico, and is a member of the Tyrannidae Family of Tyrant Flycatchers.
 There are thirteen global members of the Tyrannus Genus.
-They are known in Mexico as tirano gritón.
+They are known in Mexico as Tirano Gritón.

-From a conservation perspective the Cassin’s Kingbird is currently considered to be of Least Concern with stable, widely distributed populations.
-Their similarity in lifestyles with the Western Kingbird, Tyrannus verticalis, has drawn the attention of the scientific community.
+From a conservation perspective Cassin’s Kingbird is currently considered to be of Least Concern with stable, widely distributed populations.
+This bird is adaptable and has a wide range, which helps it maintain stable numbers despite potential threats.